xen-troops/moulin/docs/user-reference.rst

   ensure that Dom0 will be built **after** DomU.

 * :code:`external_src` - list of external sources for packages.
-This options will make `moulin` to generate :code:`EXTERNALSRC_pn-{package}` and :code:`EXTERNALSRC_BUILD_pn-{package}` in `local.conf`.
+This option will make `moulin` to generate :code:`EXTERNALSRC_pn-{package}` in `local.conf`.
 This feature is used to provide Yocto build with artifacts that were built outside of the tree.
 Such artifacts can be provided by another component, for example.

 android builder
 ^^^^^^^^^^^^^^^